Xomega-Net/Xomega.Docs/docs/tutorial/3-details/3-group-fields.md

   <objects>[...]
 ```

-While we were at it, we also overrode the type for the `due date` parameter to be just `date`, and set the type of the `currency rate` to be a string, so that we could return a user-friendly description of the currency rate.
+While we were at it, we also overrode the type for the `due date` parameter to be just the `date` and set the type of the `currency rate` to be a string, so that we could return a user-friendly description of the currency rate.

 :::tip
 Remember to add a `config/xfk:add-to-object` to each structure to configure it for your data object.
 :::

-The second structure, `payment update`, will represent a smaller subset of the fields, which can actually be set by the user, as shown in the following snippet.
+The second structure, `payment update`, will represent a smaller subset of the fields, which can be set by the user, as shown in the following snippet.
 Those will not include any amounts or the currency rate, which are calculated internally by the system from other data.

 ```xml
   <structs>